 Contact Melissa with questions about PEAK’s efforts to improve grantmaking practice or to share your ideas for more equitable and effective grantmaking practice.

-Prior to joining PEAK Grantmaking, Melissa was the Education and Accreditation Director at Maryland Nonprofits and the Standards for Excellence Institute, where she oversaw nonprofit accreditation and the association’s learning community.
+Melissa started at PEAK Grantmaking in 2018, in the role of Effective Practices Program Manager.
+Previously, she served as Education and Accreditation Director at Maryland Nonprofits and the Standards for Excellence Institute, where she oversaw nonprofit accreditation and the association’s learning community.

-Melissa is currently a board member at the Maryland Center for Economic Policy and on the advisory board for the Business and Economic Department at the Notre Dame of Maryland University.
-She also serves as Co-Chair for the United Philanthropy Forum’s Program Committee and on the Funder’s Planning Committee for the Frederick County Nonprofit Summit.
-She has served on committees for Independent Sector, the Association of Baltimore Area Grantmakers, the Frederick Giving Project, and numerous other nonprofits in her local community.
+Melissa is currently a board member at the Maryland Center for Economic Policy, a member of the advisory board for the Business and Economic Department at the Notre Dame of Maryland University, and serves on the Funders’ Planning Committee for the Frederick County Nonprofit Summit.
+She has also served on committees for United Philanthropy Forum, Independent Sector, Maryland Philanthropy Network, the Frederick Giving Project, and numerous other nonprofits in her local community.
 She received her MPA from the University of Baltimore and her BA from Hood College.

 Melissa is a self-professed nonprofit dork and accidental techie.
 She is passionate about organizing the people, projects, and knowledge that will create a more just and equitable world for all.